-1. Alternative and Renewable Energy
+1. Renewable Energy

-Federal tax policies should promote the development and use of alternative and renewable energy.
+Federal tax policies should promote the development and use of renewable energy.
 NLC supports long-term extensions of the investment tax credit and the production tax credit for renewable energy as an incentive for their development and deployment.
-NLC supports policies and financial mechanisms that lower the cost and eliminate financial, regulatory and market barriers to development, procurement and implementation of alternative and renewable energy sources by residential, commercial and municipal entities, as well as producers.
-The Department of Energy (DOE) should continue to offer grants to cities for the procurement of these non-conventional energy sources for use in municipal buildings.
+NLC supports policies and financial mechanisms that lower the cost and eliminate financial, regulatory and market barriers to development, procurement and implementation of renewable energy sources by residential, commercial and municipal entities, as well as producers.
+The U.S. Department of Energy (DOE) should continue to offer grants to cities for the procurement of renewable energy sources for use in municipal buildings.